Improve decision making with better survey analysis software

 Go beyond quantitative data analysis

-Get more than just quantitative reports: ATLAS.ti provides you with research tools that help you uncover the "why" behind your participant's answers.
+Get more than just quantitative reports and descriptive statistics: ATLAS.ti and its analysis capabilities provide you with research tools that help you uncover the "why" behind your participant's answers.
 Our survey analysis software enables you to grasp the full picture by discovering qualitative insights that lead to better results.
+ATLAS.ti is the easiest and most comfortable survey data analysis tool to use for analyzing survey data.

 ATLAS.ti is the easiest and most comfortable software to use for coding qualitative data.